GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-burp-enterprise.md

 # Whether or not comments are enabled.
 This hasn't been implemented yet, but generally we can leave them enabled for anything that's not an update.
 ---

 In April of 2023 PortSwigger —the company that makes the popular security testing tool Burp— [announced a new pricing model](https://portswigger.net/blog/new-burp-suite-enterprise-edition-pay-as-you-scan-pricing) for their Enterprise scanning offering.
 This model called "Pay as you scan" lowers the financial barrier of entry by reducing the upfront cost of the software and instead charging using a usage based billing model based on number of hours scanned.
+While the $1,999 price tag may seem appealing, there are a number of other factors to consider that contribute to the final price tag.

 In this article we'll explore how you can calculate the actual cost of setting up and using a product like this, both from the software pricing perspective, but also from the human and infrastructure resource perspective.

-Throughout the article we will use an example scenario of a mid-sized startup looking to test two distinct web applications, an internal admin dashboard and their primary SaaS application, both with separate login credentials and subdomains.
+Throughout the article we will use an example scenario of a mid-sized startup looking to use Burp Enterprise to test two distinct web applications, an internal admin dashboard and their primary SaaS application, both with separate login credentials and subdomains.

 ## Cost Per Hour Scanned